mozilla/glean/docs/dev/core/internal/clearing.md

-# Internal design details

-## Clearing metrics when disabling/enabling Glean
+# Clearing metrics when disabling/enabling Glean

 When disabling upload (`Glean.setUploadEnabled(false)`), metrics are also cleared to prevent their storage on the local device, and lessen the likelihood of accidentally sending them.